-NSLI-Y Interactive is excited to announce the first webinar of our virtual event season!
-This webinar will feature four alumni who will share how they have used stories from NSLI-Y in their lives and careers.
-From college applications to outreach to breaking regional stereotypes, these alumni have valuable insight and tips on how to effectively share about NSLI-Y. Prospective applicants and alumni are invited to attend!
-Register HERE for the event.
+On September 27, 2018 NSLI-Y Interactive the first webinar of the 2018-2019 season.
+This webinar featured four alumni who shared how they have used stories from NSLI-Y in their lives and careers.
+From college applications to outreach to breaking regional stereotypes, these alumni provided valuable insight and tips on how to effectively share about NSLI-Y. Watch the full recording of the event here.

 Hi everyone!
 My name is Caroline and I’m from North Carolina.
 I’m a NSLI-Y Moldovan Summer 2017 alumna.
 Currently, I’m finishing up my senior year of high school at the North Carolina School of Science and Mathematics.
 While at school, I’m teaching a Russian Language and Culture Seminar and working with the Kenan Refugee Project at Duke University to create therapy and academic outreach programs for refugee communities, as well as conducting research on domestic violence in farmworker communities.
 It’s a continuation of the work that I did last summer as an intern for the International Rescue Committee and World Relief Atlanta.
 This summer, I’ll be working at a shelter for deported migrants in Ixtepec, Mexico.